Star Fox Command

 is a 2006 shoot 'em up video game developed by Nintendo and Q-Games and published by Nintendo for the Nintendo DS.
 The fifth installment in the Star Fox series, Command is the first installment released for a handheld, and supports the Nintendo Wi-Fi Connection, making it the first installment with online multiplayer.
 The game was re-released for the Wii U's Virtual Console service in 2015.

-The game follows Fox McCloud attempting to defend the galaxy from aliens known as the Anglar.
+The game is set a few years after the events of Star Fox Assault, and follows Fox McCloud attempting to defend the Lylat System from aquatic alien race known as the Anglar.
 Q-Games worked on Intersect, which Nintendo decided to turn into a DS game.
 The game was generally well-received; it has achieved an average score of 76% from GameRankings, a reviews aggregate.